junerockwell/ghcc_admin/README.md

 ```

 If port 8080 is already in use on your machine you must change the port number in `/config/index.js`.
 Otherwise `npm run dev` will fail.

+## Documentation

+- [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail
+- [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## What's Included